ADMAntwerp/CounterfactualBenchmark/README.md

 # Universal Counterfactual Benchmark Framework

+**A well-detailed tutorial on how to use this framework to test counterfactual generators can be found in:** https://mazzine.medium.com/testing-counterfactual-generation-algorithms-905f5c45fc1c

 ## Simple test tutorial
 The example below shows how to run a simple test using all datasets (generating 10 counterfactuals per dataset, total 210).